 Braunton Engineering are one of a handful of UK Porsche 928 Specialists with the experience to tackle the unique challenges that this rare transaxle, V8 engine model presents.

-They offer many years of experience from buying, owning, repairing and rebuilding and driving the cars, including many miles on race tracks.
+They offer many years of experience from repairing and rebuilding and driving the cars, including many miles on race tracks.
 With the familiarity that the Braunton team have, regular maintenance can prove no more costly than any other model.

 Common faults include; intake air leaks, erratic idle, vacuum faults, heater valve/heater dash temp sensor failure, power steering pipe leak, inner sill corrosion, fuel and brake pipe corrosion.